-A list of VM terms and their definitions is available through the online HELP Facility.
-For example, to display the definition of "cms," enter:
+For a list of z/VM terms and their definitions, see z/VM: Glossary.

+The z/VM glossary is also available through the online z/VM HELP Facility.
+For example, to display the definition of the term "dedicated device", issue the following HELP command:

-help glossary cms
+help glossary dedicated device